 - Rewrite such policies to integrate both quality and safety features equally;

-- Significantly reduce total number of policies and procedures in company; and
+- Significantly reduce the total number of policies and procedures in the company; and

 - Ensure that bureaucratic functioning of safety and quality is inseparable.